stokarenko/ruby-features/README.md

 end
 ```

-The question is about motivation to write such things.
-Lets skip well-known reason like
+The matter is in motivation to write such things.
+Lets skip the well-known reasons like
 > Because I can!
 That is Ruby baby, lets make some anarchy!

 but say: